 Avidog Associate, CHIC Certified.

-Gail has been a member of Good Dog for over 4 years
+Gail has been a member of Good Dog for about 5 years

 Gail was screened for responsible practices and has been a member since 2021.